Levi Strauss & Co. research snapshot

 Fundamental monitor

-Track FY2026 organic revenue, DTC share, e-commerce growth, gross margin, adjusted EBIT margin, inventory, cash flow, tariffs, and the $200 million accelerated share repurchase settlement.
+Track FY2026 organic revenue, DTC share, e-commerce growth, gross margin, adjusted EBIT margin, inventory, free cash flow, tariffs, and the settlement of the $200 million accelerated share repurchase.

-Lower confidence if revenue growth slows while inventory rises, cash conversion weakens, or earnings rely increasingly on one-time gains and discontinued operations.
+Lower confidence if revenue growth slows while inventory rises, cash conversion weakens, margins give back gains, or earnings rely increasingly on one-time items and discontinued operations.

 Investment research summary